 Figures from Cancer Research UK reveal that melanoma skin cancer is the fifth most common type of cancer in the UK, with 100,000 new cases of skin cancer diagnosed in the UK every year.
 Plus, the chance of getting melanoma skin cancer in the UK is 1 in 36 for males and 1 in 47 for females.

-Yet, it’s not all bad news – 90% of people diagnosed with malignant melanoma skin cancer now survive the condition for 10 years or more.
+Yet, it’s not all bad news – almost 90% of people diagnosed with melanoma skin cancer now survive the condition for 10 years or more.
 Even more encouragingly, 86% of cases are preventable, which reinforces just how vital effective awareness and preventative measures really are.

 5 Sun safety tips to ensure your skin’s protected on holiday